 We’re accountants!
 So obviously we need our reliable documentation to support our conclusions.
-Whether you are on the fence about becoming a CPA or have already started studying, here are some useful facts and statistics to help shed some light on what you are up against!
+Whether you are on the fence about becoming a CPA or have already started studying, here are some useful facts and statistics to help shed some light on what you (and all other CPA candidates) are up against!

 CPA Exam Testing Windows

-Every third month of the quarter is a blackout month when CPA exams cannot be taken.
+According to the AICPA, every third month of the quarter is a blackout month when the Uniform CPA Examination cannot be taken.

 |Quarter||Testing Windows||Blackout Month|